-This homemade cornbread sausage dressing is Thanksgiving in a dish.
-Homemade cornbread is tossed with pork sausage, onions, celery, chicken stock, and herbs.
-An excellent side dish for any occasion.
+This homemade cornbread sausage dressing is southern style Thanksgiving in a dish.
+Homemade cornbread is tossed with pork sausage, onions, celery, chicken stock, and herbs and baked until crisp on the surface, soul-satisfyingly tender underneath.
+Thanksgiving comfort food.

-If, like so many of us, the stuffing or dressing on the Thanksgiving table is something you look forward to yearround, then we have a recipe for you.
-This cornbread version, embellished with sausage and an array of herbs, will certainly steal the show this holiday.
+If, like us, you anticipate the dressing on the Thanksgiving table 364 days a year, then we have a recipe for you.
+This Southern rendition, embellished with cornbread and sausage that’s crisp on the surface and tender beneath, will certainly steal the show.
 In fact, it’s so darn delicious, we’re tempted to skip the turkey to leave more space for dressing.
-(Seriously.
 As one of our home cooks said, “Why not start a new holiday tradition?
-Serve it as a main.”)
+Serve it as a main.”
 Which makes us think we need to have this dressing more frequently than once a year.
-One taste and we suspect you’ll feel the same.–Angie Zoobkoff
+We suspect you’ll feel the same.–Angie Zoobkoff

 Homemade Cornbread Sausage Dressing